raindeer-rb/providers/README.md

   end
 end

-# Then bring it all together with:
+# Then call without "provider_dependency":
 MyClass.new(classical_dependency: ClassicalDependency.new)
 ```

-The `provider_dependency` argument will automatically be injected from the `provider_dependency` provider by Providers!
+The omitted `provider_dependency` argument will automatically be injected from the `provider_dependency` provider by Providers!

 Now you get to have your classical dependency cake 🍰 and eat it too with an automatically injected dependency spoon 🥣